mole3421278/Daibotuten-futures-trading-optimizer-bot/README.md

 Please, use this repository to check for the updates.

-For some example of strategies go to https://github.com/mole3421278/Daibotuten-futures-trading-optimizer-bot/wiki/Guide-of-the-bot
+For some examples of strategies go to https://github.com/mole3421278/Daibotuten-futures-trading-optimizer-bot/wiki/Guide-of-the-bot

 # Latest release